jonataseduardo/BayesianSociety/README.md

 Bayesian Society
 ===============

-This program simulate a society of iteractin Bayesian agents.
+This program simulate a society of interacting Bayesian agents.